MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

   - Microsoft Teams
 ---

-# Get started with Teams templates in the admin center
+# Get started with team templates in the admin center

 **Ability to create custom templates is not yet supported for EDU customers.**

 > [!NOTE]
-> Private channels and sensitivity labels are currently not supported in Teams templates.
+> Private channels and sensitivity labels are currently not supported in team templates.
 Private channel creation is not included in template definitions.
 The sensitivity label option in **Create team from template** flow will not be applied to the team.

-Teams templates are pre-built definitions of a team's structure designed around a business need or project.
+Team templates are pre-built definitions of a team's structure designed around a business need or project.
 Use pre-built templates or create your own template.
-Teams templates let you quickly create rich collaboration spaces with channels for different topics and preinstall apps to pull in mission-critical content and services.
-Teams templates provide a predefined team structure that can help you easily create consistent teams across your organization.
+Team templates let you quickly create rich collaboration spaces with channels for different topics and preinstall apps to pull in mission-critical content and services.
+Team templates provide a predefined team structure that can help you easily create consistent teams across your organization.
 Currently you can create a team from a template in Teams or using [Microsoft Graph](get-started-with-teams-templates.md).

 This article describes the following features: